List of newspapers in Antigua and Barbuda

 At the beginning of 2020, Antigua Observer was the only newspaper in Antigua and Barbuda.
 Founded in 1993, it originally published via fax and was a daily newspaper, available from Monday to Saturday.
 Since 2018, it has been published exclusively online.
 It is owned by NewsCo Limited, based in St. John's, Antigua.

 Antigua.news is a digital news portal founded in 2022 as the official news channel of the Embassy of Antigua and Barbuda in Madrid, focused on covering current affairs in Antigua and Barbuda, as well as key global news stories.

-Antigua News Room is a news website.
+Antigua News Room is a popular news website established in 2016.

 A recent addition to the Antiguan news landscape is the Antiguan Herald, a non-political international publication that claims to be the #1 Source for Trusted news and Information.
+It is the country's self-described newspaper of record.
+The Pointe Broadcasting Network also operates an online newspaper known as the Pointe Express.